interledger-deprecated/tutorials/http-ilp/index.md

 to add them in this tutorial.
 The answer is we didn't pick them by accident: they are all things you need to change to become compatible with the new 'http-ilp' standard.
-There are two final changes which we need to make in order to become compatible with the current experimental implementation of http-ilp (which is slightly different from the latest version of the http-ilp specification at IETF discussions): remove the `'interledger-psk '` string from the `Pay` header, and use a [different string](https://github.com/interledgerjs/ilp-plugin/pull/1) to identify the XRP testnet ledger
+There are two final changes which we need to make in order to become compatible with the current experimental implementation of http-ilp (which is slightly different from the latest version of the http-ilp specification at IETF discussions): remove the `'interledger-hkdf '` string from the `Pay` header, and use a [different string](https://github.com/interledgerjs/ilp-plugin/pull/1) to identify the XRP testnet ledger

 These last tweaks have been made in `shop3.js` and `client3.js`, and again,